Get in touch

 Go Local - experience Asia

 When we look back on our travels, the memories which bring an instant smile to our faces are often of the people we met and connections we made.
 Seeing a special place through the eyes of a local brings it out from the glossy, picture-perfect image and makes it sing; hearing a new-found friend wax lyrical about their home, be it the high-rise modernity of Kuala Lumpur or the historic charm of Kanazawa, moves you beyond being awed by it and towards feeling true affection.
 Though there are plenty of places you can go to hang out with the locals, being introduced to a friend on the ground side-steps any awkwardness and takes you straight to sharing a beer!
-Wherever you visit, our ‘Go Local’ option brings you together with some of our good friends in Asia, who can show you what a place is really like and why they love it.
+Throughout Asia, our guides can bring you together with local friends, who can show you what a place is really like and why they love it.

 Blog > Asia > 8 alternative bucket-list ideas in Asia